-to 935 CMR 500.400(1).
-Nature' requir ee Renaud 's Remedy of MA ements of 935 CMR 500 an ed below. (insert name of applic (e) attest as an authorized cant) that the applicant has used applicants on communications. as complied with the 1.
-The Community Outreach Meeting was held on N 1ay 2, 2018 (insert date).
-2. A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on April 19, 2018 (insert date), which was at least seven calendar days prior to the meeting.
-A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document).
-3. A copy of the meeting not city or town clerk, the plan licensing authority for the attached as Attachment B corner as Attachment B are nning board, the contract adult use of marijuana, (please clearly label the eting authority for the mu if applicable.
-A copy of the municipal notice in the micipality, and local the municipal notice is 4.
-Notice of the time, place a Marijuana Establishment, least seven calendar days paddress of the Marijuana Epetitioner as they appear of any such owner is located parties of interest as descriptional notice in the updocument; please only inc was mailed on April 13, 2 prior to the community Establishment, and resident the most recent applied in another city or town, ibed in this section is at the per right hand corner as outreach meeting to abut lents within 300 feet of the cable tax list, notwithstan A copy of one of the not tached as Attachment C (as Attachment C and uplo ert date), which was at ters of the proposed ne property line of the ading that the land of tices sent to abutters and a late of the ad it as part of this of the addressee).
+10 755 CMIC 500.400(1). e Renaud s Remedy of MA , (insert name) attest as an authoriz (insert name of applicant) that the applican require 00 and the guidance for licensed applicants on con 1.
+The Community Outr each Meeting was held on May 2, 2018 (insert date).
+2. address of the Mariju city or town on April 1 days prior to the meet the time, place, and subject matter of the meeting, and Establishment, was published in a newspaper 9, 2018 (insert date), which waing.
+A copy of the newspaper notice is attached as a paper notice in the upper right hand corner as Attent). of general circulation in the as at least seven calendar s Attachment A (please 3. city or town clerk, the licensing authority fo attached as Attachme g notice was also filed on municipality, and local of the municipal notice is 4.
+Marijuana Establishm least seven calendar of address of the Mariju petitioner as they app any such owner is loc parties of interest as of municipal notice in the ace and subject matter of the meeting, including the nent, was mailed on April 13, 2018 (in lays prior to the community outreach meeting to all ana Establishment, and residents within 300 feet of ear on the most recent applicable tax list, notwiths ated in another city or town.
+A copy of one of the described in this section is attached as Attachment the upper right hand corner as Attachment C and up include a copy of one notice and please black on butters of the proposed of the property line of the standing that the land of notices sent to abutters and C (please clearly label the pload it as part of this of the addressee).